infinite-vigilant/EE6470/HW3/report.md

 ## II.
 Implementation details

 In this part I implemented the TLM 2.0 transation with a gaussian blur filter in SystemC using the codes provided by the TAs.
-There is an initiator and target socket created between the testbench and the GaussFilter module, where the filter module is a TLM targetThe gaussian function is described here :
+There is an initiator and target socket created between the testbench and the GaussFilter module, where the filter module is a TLM target.
+The TLM interface has been created as follow :

+> NOTE: These are some code snippets and not the entire code

 ```c++
 GaussFilter::GaussFilter(sc_module_name n)